Thor: Ragnarok actress Tessa Thompson talks redefining Valkyrie

-For more on Thor: Ragnarok, stay tuned to EW.com this week and pick up the new issue of Entertainment Weekly on stands Friday, or buy it here now – and don’t forget to subscribe for more exclusive photos and interviews.
+For more on Thor: Ragnarok, revisit Entertainment Weekly‘s cover story, available here – and don’t forget to subscribe for more exclusive photos and interviews, only in EW.

 Thor: Ragnarok not only introduces a new female villain, Hela (Cate Blanchett), into the franchise but also a fresh female warrior, Valkyrie (Creed‘s Tessa Thompson).
 In the comics, Valkyrie is a blonde Norse goddess, but director Taika Waititi (What We Do in the Shadows) said he had more in mind than just adding diversity to the franchise when casting Thompson.
 “I’m not obsessed with the idea that you have to cast someone just to tick a box,” he says.
 “You should cast people because they’re talented.
 [With Valkyrie] I wanted to make sure we weren’t making a female character that was boring and pretty.
 What I wanted was someone who was going to play the opposite and be even more of the ‘guy’ character than the guys.
 Ultimately I thought Tessa was the best person we found.”

 EW talked to Thompson about reimagining the role, training like Linda Hamilton, and finding the right sized cape.

 ENTERTAINMENT WEEKLY: Describe this Valkyrie a bit.
 She’s from Asgard.

 TESSA THOMPSON: She is originally.
 When we meet her and she meets Thor in Sakaar, I can’t really say much about what she’s doing there but she does have a relationship with Jeff Goldblum’s character — it’s a business relationship.
 She finds Thor and brings Thor to the Grandmaster thinking he might be of interest.
 The rest is a secret.

 What was the training like for this?